Pete Doherty: Drug use and legal problems

-Doherty has been repeatedly arrested for drug offences and offences arising from drug use, such as drunk-driving, car theft, and driving with a suspended licence.
+Doherty has been repeatedly arrested for drug offences and offences arising from drug use, such as drunk driving, car theft, and driving with a suspended licence.
 He has pleaded guilty to possession of crack cocaine, heroin, cannabis and ketamine.
-His addictions have resulted in jail time and multiple trips to rehabilitation facilities.
-Drugs had been so important at some points in his life that in his younger days Doherty worked as a drug dealer to pay for his drug habit, as he admitted to author Peter Welsh in his biography.
-Doherty stated that he had been a rent boy, and that during that time he robbed one of his male clients.
+His addictions have resulted in imprisonment and trips to rehabilitation facilities.
+Drugs had been so important at some points in his life that, in his younger days, Doherty worked as a drug dealer to pay for his drug habit, as he admitted to author Peter Welsh in his biography.
+Doherty stated that he had been a rent boy, and that during that time, he robbed one of his male clients.
+In his 2022 autobiography, Doherty said that his claims of being a rent boy were made up as a way to shock interviewers.

 In 2003, while Doherty's first band the Libertines were performing in Japan without him, he broke into Carl Barât's flat and stole various items, including an old guitar and a laptop computer.
-On 7 September Doherty was sentenced by Judge Roger Davies to six months in prison; the sentence was eventually shortened to two months on appeal with the judge commenting, "We feel that a custodial sentence was justified in this case but sufficient credit was not given for his timely plea of guilty which it should have been.
-We have reduced his sentence to two months which will allow for his almost immediate release."
+On 7 September, Doherty was sentenced by Judge Roger Davies to six months in prison; the sentence was eventually shortened to two months on appeal.
 Doherty was released from jail on 8 October 2003.

-On 2 February 2005, Doherty was arrested after an altercation with documentary filmmaker Max Carlish, who was making the rockumentary Stalking Pete Doherty about the singer and sold photos of a heroin-smoking Doherty to the tabloids.
-Doherty and his friend Alan Wass had been charged with robbery and blackmail.
+On 2 February 2005, Doherty was arrested after an altercation with documentary film maker Max Carlish, who was making the rockumentary Stalking Pete Doherty about the singer and sold photos of a heroin-smoking Doherty to the tabloids.
+Doherty and his friend Alan Wass were charged with robbery and blackmail.
 On 7 February, he was released on bail after his record company Rough Trade put up £150,000 in bonds.
-All charges against him were later dropped by the Crown Prosecution Service due to a lack of evidence.
+All charges against him were later dropped by the Crown Prosecution Service (CPS) due to a lack of evidence.